Mission 20 · Stage 2

 Code lab — try on your own

-2. Comment line 24 explaining armed AND motion.
+2. Add a note (comment) on line 24 that says it needs armed AND motion.

 Code walkthrough